rishabh-2496/NestFundamental/README.md

 # NestFundamental

-Just A Sample Repository with one sample route created to learn about nest It will have implementaton of Guards Interceptors Exception Filter to see how this fit togther and work in nest js we have only single route for artist other can we added here we have jwt authentication and also role based authentication so only admin can perform rud operations
+This repository is a sample application to learn about Nest.js, with a focus on how Guards, Interceptors, and Exception Filters work together.

+The application currently has a single route for artists, but other routes can be added.
+It also includes JWT authentication and role-based authentication, with only admins able to perform CRUD operations.